gordon-cs/gordon-360-api/docs/Database.md

      - select the appropriate Database Server (listed above)
      - select the appropriate database (CCT, MyGordon...)
      - press `ok`
-   - It is highly suggested to commit/stash your existing changes before doing an `efpt` edit.
+   - it is helpful to work on a clean branch/commit in order to clearly observe changes produced by `efpt`

 1) Navigate on Solution Explorer to `\Models\{database name}\Context\`
    - <img width="243" alt="image" src="https://github.com/gordon-cs/gordon-360-api/assets/78386128/0a6b6ef8-9a5f-494e-b3b2-eeff298f1ccc">